hschn58/Stock_Automation/README.md

 ---

+## License

+This project is licensed under the [MIT License](../LICENSE).

+---

 ## Disclaimer

-This repository is not any attempt to solicit financial advice
+This repository is not an attempt to solicit financial advice.

----

-## License

-MIT License
+This software is provided for informational and educational purposes only.
+It does not constitute financial advice or a recommendation to trade securities.